Interactive Maker Projects

 The first is that you don't need a breadboard and extra resistors to set up the LEDs and touch sensors.
 (The "breadboard" on the right is the plastic board with lots of holes in it, so named because early electronics experimenters used an actual wooden kitchen bread-cutting board to build projects with thumbtacks, wires and their components)

 The second idea is even more important: when looking at any other Arduino tutorial kit or device, think of the question, "How do I actually get the sensors and lights into my project?"

-Look at the photo above on the right with the breadboard, and think about what you would do next to actually implement those LEDs and sensors into a real project.
+Look at the photo above on the right with the breadboard, and think about what you would do next to actually put those LEDs and sensors into a real project.
 It's not straight-forward or even particularly easy.
 And in a classroom setting with lots of students and projects going on at the same moment it can be overwhelming.

-The system shown on the left is the answer with the HyperDuino.
-The easy-connect cables of the HyperDuino and simple sockets for each of the LEDs and sensors provide easy placement directly in your project.
+The system shown on the left with the HyperDuino is the answer: the easy-connect cables of the HyperDuino and simple sockets for each of the LEDs and sensors provide easy placement directly in your project.

 With the HyperDuino, project building and further experimentation is fun and efficient!